kamailio/kamailio-wiki/docs/cookbooks/5.2.x/core.md

     messages.
 -   debug=-6: This will disable all log messages.

-Value of 'debug' parameter can also be get and set dynamically using the 'debug' Core MI function or the RPC function, e.g.:
+Value of 'debug' parameter can also be obtained and set dynamically using the 'debug' Core MI function or the RPC function, e.g.:

     kamcmd cfg.get core debug